davidhozic/discord-advertisement-framework/docs/source/guide/GUI/schema.rst

 We can also define what type of logging DAF will use to log sent messages and the detail of prints inside the *Logging* section of the *Schema definition* tab

-To select a logger we can select the wanted logger and then click on the *Edit* button, located on the right side of the 1st dropdown menu.
+To configure a logger we can select the wanted logger and click on the *Edit* button, located on the right side of the 1st dropdown menu.

 .. image:: images/gui-logger-definition-edit-json.png
     :align: center
-    :scale: 40%
+    :scale: 70%

 After clicking on *Save*, our logging manager is now defined and will be responsible for logging the data.